Your chance to transform your life in the most positive way

 Domestic violence is unpredictable, yet there is a pattern that is repeated with each episode.
 It starts with the honeymoon phase, where things seem to be running smoothly and going well.
 It then moves on to the intimidation phase, the actual violence, and then back to the honeymoon/forgiveness phase.
 However, the level of violence gets worse after each incidence and the duration of the violence is longer.

-- Domestic violence is one of the most chronically underreported crimes in America.
+- Domestic violence is one of the most chronically underreported crimes in America and other countries.

 - It can take many forms including physical or sexual violence and often involves financial secrecy, dependence and restrictions.